Galileo88/Galileos-Planet-Pack/README.md

 * Removed GPP_CareerSaver.

-* Created GPP_Secondary (see Optional Mods\ folder) for perfect compatibility with other star system mods (such as Kerbol Star System or Galactic Neighborhood) or just to have Stock + GPP.
+* Created GPP_Secondary (see Optional Mods\ folder) for seamless loading of GPP alongside Stock and/or other star system mods.
+Visual mods not affected.

   * Any other replacement primary system just needs to reposition Ciro.

+  * Kerbol Star System not fully supported.

+  * Do not use with Galactic Neighborhood.

 * Created "SuitProgression" upgradeable heat tolerance for EVA kerbals.